Christian Porter, since 2013.

 Pearce was won in 1993 by Liberal candidate Judi Moylan.
 Moylan served as a junior minister in the first term of the Howard government, and then served as a backbencher until her retirement in 2013.

 Pearce was won in 2013 by Liberal candidate Christian Porter, a former minister in the state government.
-Porter has served as Social Services Minister since 2015.
+Porter has been re-elected twice.

-The Liberal Party won a majority of the two-party-preferred vote in every area, ranging from 50.1% in Wanneroo (a majority of 44 votes) to 63.6% in the north.
+The Liberal Party won a majority of the two-party-preferred vote in all three areas, ranging from 53% in the centre to 55.6% in the south.

-The Greens primary vote ranged from 8.3% in the north to 11.7% in Wanneroo.
+The Greens came third, with a primary vote ranging from 8% in the south to 11.2% in the north.